-The following discussion and analysis should be read in conjunction with our audited financial statements as of and for the years ended December 31, 2022 and 2021 and related notes thereto, included in Item 8.
+The following discussion and analysis should be read in conjunction with our audited financial statements as of and for the years ended December 31, 2023, 2022 and 2021 and related notes thereto, included in Item 8.
 Financial Statements.
 The following discussion contains forward-looking statements that reflect our future plans, estimates, beliefs and expected performance.
 These forward-looking statements are dependent upon events, risks and uncertainties that may be outside of our control.
 Our actual results could differ materially from those disclosed in these forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, market prices for oil and natural gas, production volumes, estimates of proved reserves, capital expenditures, economic and competitive conditions, regulatory changes and other uncertainties, as well as those factors discussed below and elsewhere in this Annual Report on Form 10-K, particularly in "Risk Factors" and "Forward-Looking Statements," all of which are difficult to predict.
 In light of these risks, uncertainties and assumptions, the forward-looking events discussed may not occur.
 We do not undertake any obligation to publicly update any forward-looking statements except as otherwise required by applicable law.

 We have applied provisions of the SEC's FAST Act Modernization and Simplification of Regulation S-K, which limits the discussion to the two most recent fiscal years.
-This discussion and analysis deals with comparisons of material changes in the consolidated financial statements for the years ended December 31, 2022 and 2021.
-For the comparison of the years ended December 31, 2021 and 2020, see Management's Discussion and Analysis of Financial Condition and Results of Operations in our Registration Statement which was declared effective by the SEC on January 26, 2023, as amended.
+This discussion and analysis deals with comparisons of material changes in the consolidated financial statements for the years ended December 31, 2023 and 2022.
+For the comparison of the years ended December 31, 2022 and 2021, see Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2022.